About Stephanie de Beer, PhD

 With a focus on pharmaceutical and life sciences patents, Stephanie de Beer serves as a technical advisor to the firm's Intellectual Property department in the New York office.
-A qualified attorney at law in The Netherlands before moving to the United States, Stephanie offers clients deep experience in complex, multijurisdictional patent litigation proceedings in Europe involving international pharmaceutical companies.
+A qualified attorney at law in The Netherlands before moving to the United States, Stephanie offers clients deep experience in complex, multijurisdictional patent litigation proceedings in Europe and the US involving pharmaceutical companies, including with regards to the Hatch-Waxman Act and abbreviated new drug applications in patent cases within the life sciences.

 EU patent litigation insight for pharmaceutical and life sciences clients